thedhanawada/FormatFree/README.md

 # FormatFree

-FormatFree is a simple web application for cleaning and formatting text.
-It offers the following features:
+FormatFree is a simple web application that allows users to quickly clean up and format text.
+It provides options to remove HTML tags, capitalize the first letter of each sentence, convert all text to uppercase, remove line breaks, and encode the text using a specific character encoding.

+## Features

-- Remove HTML tags from text
+- Remove HTML tags from the input text.
-- Capitalize the first letter of each sentence
+- Capitalize the first letter of each sentence.
-- Convert all text to uppercase
+- Convert all text to uppercase.
-- Remove or add line breaks in the text
+- Remove line breaks.
-- Encode the text using a specific character encoding (like UTF-8 or ISO-8859-1)
+- Encode the text using a specific character encoding (UTF-8, ISO-8859-1, or none).
+- Output formatted text as plain text, HTML, or Markdown.

-## Usage
+## How to use

-To use FormatFree, simply go to [formatfree.io](https://formatfree.io) in your web browser.
-Then, paste your text into the input field and select any desired formatting options.
-Finally, click the "Clean" button to clean and format your text.
+1. Open the `index.html` file in your web browser.
+2. Paste your text into the input box.
+3. Select the desired formatting options from the checkboxes and dropdown menus.
+4. Click the "Clean" button to clean and format the text according to the selected options.

-The cleaned text will be displayed in the output field below the input field.
-You can copy the cleaned text to your clipboard by clicking the "Copy to Clipboard" button.
+5. The cleaned text will appear in the output box.
+Click the "Copy to Clipboard" button to copy the cleaned text to your clipboard.

-## Contributing
+## Dependencies

-If you find a bug or have a feature request, please [open an issue](https://github.com/exampleuser/formatfree/issues/new).

-If you would like to contribute to the development of FormatFree, please fork the repository and submit a pull request.
+This project uses the following external libraries:

+- [Turndown](https://github.com/domchristie/turndown) - to convert HTML to Markdown.
+- [Showdown](https://github.com/showdownjs/showdown) - to convert Markdown to HTML.

 ## License

-FormatFree is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [MIT License](LICENSE).